2014 Nobel Prize in Literature: Candidates

 For 2014, The Nobel committee of the Swedish Academy received 210 nominations, 36 of which were nominated for the first time.
-Ladbrokes favourites to win the prize were Kenyan writer Ngũgĩ wa Thiong'o, Japanese novelist Haruki Murakami and Belarussian journalist Svetlana Alexievich (awarded in 2015).
+Ladbrokes favourites to win the prize were Kenyan writer Ngũgĩ wa Thiong'o, Japanese novelist Haruki Murakami and Belarusian journalist Svetlana Alexievich (awarded in 2015).
+Jointly with Syrian poet Adonis, Patrick Modiano was the fourth betting favourite.
+Other top favourites included American Philip Roth, Austrian Peter Handke (awarded in 2019) and Norwegian Jon Fosse (awarded in 2023).

 Reactions

 Called "a Marcel Proust of our time", Modiano heard the news via a mobile phone call from his daughter while walking through Paris, "just next to the Jardin du Luxembourg" where he lives.
 The win was unexpected, even to those in the Anglo-American world most familiar with his work.
 The puzzlement was likely related to limited knowledge of Modiano in the English-speaking world; despite his prolific output, fewer than a dozen of his works had been translated into English, and several of those were out of print before the academy's announcement.
 The award-winning Missing Person had sold just 2,425 copies in the US prior to the Nobel.
 Even Peter Englund, the permanent secretary of the Swedish Academy, noted that many people outside France would likely be unfamiliar with Modiano and his work.
 "He is well-known in France, but not anywhere else," he said in a post-announcement interview.
 Yale University Press quickly published three of his novels in English.